Mixture of Multicenter Experts in Multimodal AI for Debiased Radiotherapy Target Delineation: Methods

-To provide relevant clinical context, we extracted key clinical factors essential for prostate cancer radiotherapy from the electronic medical records (EMRs) of each center.
-These factors were chosen based on their importance for treatment planning and their availability across all institutions.
-The curated data were then standardized into a formatted clinical dataset, which was used as input for both the multi-modal and MoME models, as shown in Supplementary Table~\ref{tab_inputtext}.
+In this study, we utilize datasets from five centers located in different countries, as illustrated in Fig.~\ref{fig_intro}(a).
+Detailed information regarding the number of patients, tumor stage, histopathological grading, PSA levels, surgical status, treatment intent, and imaging acquisition protocols for each center is provided in Supplementary Section I and Supplementary Table I. To provide relevant clinical context, we extract key factors essential for prostate cancer radiotherapy from the electronic medical records (EMRs).
+These factors are chosen based on their importance for treatment planning and their availability across all institutions.
+The curated data are standardized into a formatted clinical dataset, as shown in Supplementary Table II.